-With a total of 5,567 sq mi (14,357 km²) of land and water it is the 3rd smallest state.
-The capital of Connecticut is Hartford, situated just north from the center of the state.
+With a total of 5,567 sq mi (14,357 km²) of land and water, it is the 3rd smallest state.
+The capital of Connecticut is Hartford, situated just north of the center of the state.

 Enough of the fast facts for now though, let’s take a deeper look into the Constitution State!

 Before European colonization the region of Connecticut was inhabited by a number of Native American tribes such as the Paugussets, the Mohegans and the Pequots, who all spoke different languages from Algonquian language group.

 The name Connecticut actually comes from the Algonquian word quinetucket which can be translated as “long tidal river”, “upon the long river” or “beside the long, tidal river”, both referring to the Connecticut River.

 Modern-day Connecticut has been inhabited for more than 10,000 years!

 The Connecticut region was populated long before the first Europeans arrived.
 The first to live there were the Paleo-Indians, who came into the Americas via the Bering Strait from modern-day Russia.

 They were primitive peoples, using simple instruments such as stone tools.

 The Paleo-Indians of Connecticut are said to have been semi-nomadic, and as such hunted, fished, and foraged in a variety of locations depending on what was available seasonally.

 By the time Europeans arrived in the region, though, the local indigenous people such as Pequot, Nipmuc and Mogegan were settled in villages.